-City of Eugene, Human Rights and Neighborhood Involvement If you believe you have been subject to illegal housing discrimination in the City of Eugene you may request assistance through the City of Eugene Human Rights and Neighborhood Involvement Office.
+City of Eugene, Human Rights and Neighborhood Involvement If you believe you have been subject to illegal housing discrimination in the City of Eugene you may request assistance through the City of Eugene Human Rights and Neighborhood Involvement Office (HRNI).
 Staff can assist in making referrals and provide access to the appropriate grievance processes.

-99 W. 10th Ave., Suite 116
+99 W. 10th Ave., Suite 117

-Monday - Friday, 9:00 am to noon and 1:00 pm to 4:00 pm
+Monday - Friday, 10:00 am to noon and 1:00 pm to 4:00 pm

 The City of Eugene also contracts with the Fair Housing Council of Oregon, which operates a hotline for housing discrimination and maintains a website with fair housing information.
 Anyone with a fair housing question can contact the hotline.
 In addition, housing discrimination can be reported by calling the hotline.